 We provide training, support and equipment to enable our members to enjoy the challenge of this physical activity in a safe, welcoming and friendly atmosphere and we also have a strong social side to our club.

-Able bodied helpers are welcome to join us.
+Able bodied helpers are equally welcome to join us.
 Half of our members are able bodied and without them the club could not operate.

 Most of our members were not sailors before they joined us, so why not give it a try yourself?